static-web-server/static-web-server/docs/content/features/logging.md

 This feature is disabled by default and can be enabled by the boolean `--log-remote-address` option or the equivalent [SERVER_LOG_REMOTE_ADDRESS](./../configuration/environment-variables.md#server_log_remote_address) env.

 If the feature is enabled then log entries for requests will contain a `remote_addr` section with the remote address (IP) value.
-Otherwise it will be empty.
+Otherwise, it will be empty.

 Log entry example: